neo3587/dupmn/README.md

 dupmn install CARDbuyers
 dupmn install CARDbuyers
 ```
-Every instance has it own private key (it will be shown after installing the new instance).
+Every instance has it own private key, it will be shown after installing the new instance, also can be seen with `dupmn list CARDbuyers`.

 Now you can manage every instance like this:
 ```